A cautionary tale for composers?

 Disclaimer: I’m not a lawyer.
 I’m a musicologist.
 You know this already, right?

 There will be scrutiny of the terms of the remix agreement Arty had with One Republic wherein Arty will have signed away a certain rights to the remix.
 But will we find that he knowingly signed away authorship of the part that (I’m telling you) sounds a lot like “Happier” and not much at all like “I Lived?”
-I doubt it, and I’ve signed countless Work For Hire agreements.
+I doubt it, and I’ve read countless Work For Hire agreements.
 Arty is no Marshmello in terms of professional notoriety, but he’s no slouch either.
 And only a slouch gives up the whole thing.
 If memory serves, it’s next to impossible; in Canada or in Europe, I’d have to look it up, I don’t think you can give up your authorship of a song even if you want to.

 In general, copyright and the law make sense.
 Despite all the times I’ve written, “Don’t rely on poor man’s copyright!” and “Register your copyrights or you can’t sue anyone and protect them!” none of that negates that copyright DOES indeed exist from the time a musical work is fixed in a tangible medium.
 And when you own something, the rights you don’t explicitly sign away won’t easily go out with the bathwater even in a Work For Hire.

 Fortunately, I have a copy of the remixer declaration that Arty signed.
-Unfortunately, it’s not a slam dunk either way.
+But unfortunately, it’s not a slam dunk either way.
 The Remixer Agreement between Arty and One Republic or Interscope Records mostly refers to the rights to the “Remix Master” which makes sense.
 Arty delivered a remixed production; a recording; a “master.”
 And in fact, the agreement language carves out and sets apart the “underlying composition,” which also makes sense.

 “Remix Master (excluding the underlying musical composition) … shall constitute a ‘work made for hire’ …”Evidently Arty’s Remixer Declaration.
 Case 2:19-cv-03934-PSG-JPR Document 48 Filed 02/05/20

 However, further down that same document, there’s a somewhat contradictory acknowledgment (which is kinda wordy so I’ll paraphrase it in my own interpretation and words) that says he doesn’t have “any ownership or financial interest in the underlying musical compositions embodied in the Remix Master.”
-And that he’ll make no claims to the contrary!.
+And that he’ll make no claims to the contrary!

 Moreover, Arty and Ryan Tedder both evidently agreed at deposition that Arty doesn’t have “any publishing rights.”
 At least that’s what a defendant memorandum filing asserts.
-I might at this point ask, “Who cares what they think about publishing rights?
-They could both not know what they signed.”

 Can’t wait to see though.